Mark Pritchard (politician): 4th Parliament (2017–2019)

-Although a eurosceptic, Pritchard supported the official position of his party and campaigned for the United Kingdom to remain in the European Union before the EU membership referendum on 23 June 2016.
-Since the result was announced, Pritchard has continued to support the party leadership and now advocates leaving the European Union.
-He has never rebelled against the Government in the current Parliament.

 In March 2018, he was one of three MPs accused of using threatening and intimidating behaviour towards parliamentary clerks.
 An investigation by the BBC claimed Pritchard used foul language in an exchange with a clerk and was known for having a bad temper.
 He responded that "there was no truth in the claims whatsoever", saying that he never used foul language and had never had a complaint levelled against him.

-In June 2018 Pritchard was appointed by the Organization for Security and Co-operation in Europe's President as the OSCE Parliamentary Assembly's Special Representative to South East Europe.
-Acting as the OSCE's diplomatic interlocutor to the Western Balkans, Bulgaria, Romania and Greece.
-He retired from the role in June 2020 having been appointed to the UK's Intelligence and Security Committee.